olaniyan4m/Thenga-Project/legal/TermsOfService.md

 ## 18. Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and Pezela.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and Thenga.

 ## 19. Changes to Terms